smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 In order to avoid these issues and proceed with the challenges, we are going to retrain our model on a small dataset.

 👉 You can run `make run_locally` to train the model and save it within your project.
-If it's not working for you, make a ticket.
+If it's not working for you, ask for a TA.

 ``` bash
 make run_locally